mrkamel/heartbeat/README.md

 The `ping_ip` option is explained below in detail.
 The `interval` option specifies how long to sleep between the ping attempts.
 The `timeout` specifies the timeout to use for a ping and `tries` specifies how many pings to send to the ip which is about to be tested.
+Thus, by default, every 30 seconds heartbeat sends a ping to `ping_ip`.
+If heartbeat does not receive a response within 10 seconds, heartbeat tries again, 3 times.
+If the host is down for 30 seconds (3 `tries` * 10 seconds `timeout`), heartbeat will consider the host to be down and will begin to switch the failover ip to a new target.

 Heartbeat provides an init script for Debian you can use to start Heartbeat at boot time.
 However, you have to symlink to it yourself.
 It is *important* to